Are you winning the battle of the Important versus the Urgent?

 Looking at this conundrum through the lens of superannuation funds, an important project that some funds continue to de-prioritise and defer is the development of lifetime pension products for their members that broadly maintain their income in real terms for the rest of their lives.

-In my view, the lack of an adequate selection of retirement products to all Australians is a significant oversight, as superannuation funds are obligated to offer products that their members need.
+In my view, the lack of an adequate selection of retirement products for all Australians is a significant oversight, as superannuation funds are obligated to offer products that their members need.

 As the number of retirees, and the value of their accounts, continues to grow, the retired portion of a superannuation fund might account for as much as 40% of the fund assets and possibly be from where more than 40% of revenues are derived.